I have worked in the travel industry for several years, including in management. I have written travel guides, mainly about western Canada.

 If I was to live the last month over again, then I would just have booked a VIA Rail ticket from Edmonton to Toronto.
 You can actually sleep in your seat on the train.
 I can't say it's good for you but, for me, it would be better than a driver sticking me with a $200 hotel room because that's the hotel he/she picked for me.

-Ridesharing in Canada is effective and smooth enough in between Vancouver, Calgary, Edmonton, and the points in between but it's slow-going on the prairies for sure.
+Ridesharing in Canada is effective and smooth enough in between Vancouver, Calgary, Edmonton, and the points therein, but it's slow-going on the prairies for sure.
 I expect it to be smooth around Toronto, Montreal, and the major cities of the east as well.

 Being in a hot spot is important because when you bump into a driver that has no consideration for you as a passenger, then at least there are other drivers to choose from.
 But when a driver cancels on you while you are in Regina, for example, it really might mean that you are stuck in the small and somewhat boring city for several more days than what you want.